red5pro/red5pro-installer/README.md

 #### 2. INSTALL RED5PRO FROM ZIP

-This option lets you install Red5pro from a pre downlaoded zip.
+This option lets you install Red5pro from a pre downloaded zip.
 In case you have a older Red5pro that you wish to install or if you do not want to have the program download the latest red5pro for you.

 The script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
-Once requiremenst are met, it prommpts you for the full absolute path of the red5pro zip file.
+Once requirements are met, it prompts you for the full absolute path of the red5pro zip file.

 __The archive should have been downloaded from red5pro.com.
 Using a archive from a different source will not work__